top of page

 The noun 'affinity' has its roots in the Latin word 'affinitas,' which means 'relationship by marriage' or 'kinship.'
 In ancient Roman law, 'affinitas' referred to the relationship established between two families when a marriage occurred between their members.
 Over time, the term broadened to encompass not only the familial connection resulting from marriage but also a more general sense of natural liking, attraction, or connection between two or more people, things, or ideas.
 In modern usage, 'affinity' conveys a sense of mutual attraction or compatibility, often suggesting a strong and natural bond or attraction that exists between individuals or elements.
 The etymology of 'affinity' underscores its historical association with kinship through marriage and its evolution into a broader concept of shared likeness or natural connection.

-Quiz: Find the meaning of affinity
+Quiz: Find the meaning of the noun affinity:

 Try Again!